Madagascar: Independent state

-The contested 2001 presidential elections in which then-mayor of Antananarivo, Marc Ravalomanana, eventually emerged victorious, caused a seven-month standoff in 2002 between supporters of Ravalomanana and Ratsiraka.
-The negative economic impact of the political crisis was gradually overcome by Ravalomanana's progressive economic and political policies, which encouraged investments in education and ecotourism, facilitated foreign direct investment, and cultivated trading partnerships both regionally and internationally.
-National GDP grew at an average rate of 7 percent per year under his administration.
-In the latter half of his second term, Ravalomanana was criticised by domestic and international observers who accused him of increasing authoritarianism and corruption.
+The contested 2001 presidential elections in which the then-mayor of Antananarivo, Marc Ravalomanana, eventually emerged victorious, caused a seven-month standoff in 2002 between supporters of Ravalomanana and Ratsiraka.
+The negative economic impact of the political crisis was gradually overcome by Ravalomanana's progressive economic and political policies encouraging investments in education and ecotourism, facilitated foreign direct investment, and cultivated trading partnerships both regionally and internationally.
+The national GDP grew at an average rate of 7% per year under his administration.
+In the latter half of his second term, however, Ravalomanana was criticized by domestic and international observers who accused him of increasing authoritarianism and corruption.

 Opposition leader and then-mayor of Antananarivo, Andry Rajoelina, led a movement in early 2009 in which Ravalomanana was pushed from power in an unconstitutional process widely condemned as a coup d'état.
-In March 2009, Rajoelina was declared by the Supreme Court as the President of the High Transitional Authority, an interim governing body responsible for moving the country toward presidential elections.
+In March 2009, Rajoelina was declared by the Supreme Court as president of the High Transitional Authority, an interim governing body responsible for moving the country toward presidential elections.
 In 2010, a new constitution was adopted by referendum, establishing a Fourth Republic, which sustained the democratic, multi-party structure established in the previous constitution.
 Hery Rajaonarimampianina was declared the winner of the 2013 presidential election, which the international community deemed fair and transparent.

-In 2018 the first round of the presidential election was held on 7 November and the second round was held on 10 December.
-Three former presidents and the most recent president were the main candidates of the elections.
+In 2018 the first round of Malagasy's presidential election was held on 7 November and the second on 10 December.
+Three former presidents and the most recent president were the main candidates.
 Rajoelina won the second round of the elections.
-Ravalomana lost the second round and he did not accept the results because of allegations of fraud.
+Although Ravalomana lost that round, he did not accept the results because of allegations of fraud.
 Rajaonarimampianina received very modest support in the first round.
-In January 2019 the High Constitutional Court declared Rajoelina as the winner of the elections and the new president.
-In June 2019 parliamentary elections the Rajoelina's won absolute majority of the seats of the National Assembly.
+In January 2019, the High Constitutional Court declared Rajoelina as the winner of the elections and the new president.
+In the June 2019 parliamentary elections, Rajoelina won an absolute majority of the seats of the National Assembly.
 It received 84 seats and the supporters of former president Ravalomana got only 16 seats of 151 seats of the National Assembly.
-51 seats of deputies were independent or represented small parties.
+Fifty-one seats of deputies were independent or represented small parties.
 Rajoelina could rule as a strongman.

-Mid-2021 marked the beginning of the 2021–2022 Madagascar famine which, due to a severe drought, caused hundreds of thousands of people to face food insecurity and over one million people were on the verge of a famine.
+Mid-2021 marked the beginning of the 2021–2022 Madagascar famine, which, due to a severe drought, caused hundreds of thousands of people to face food insecurity and leaving over one million on the verge of famine.

-In November 2023, Rajoelina was re-elected to another term with 58.95% of the vote in the first round of the election amidst an opposition boycott and a controversy about his acquisition of French citizenship and subsequent eligibility.
-Turnout was 46.36%, the lowest in a presidential election in the country's history.
+In November 2023, Rajoelina was re-elected to another term with 58.95% of the vote in the first round of the election amid an opposition boycott and a controversy about his acquisition of French citizenship and subsequent eligibility.
+The turnout was 46.36%, the lowest in a presidential election in the country's history.
+Power and water cuts, as well as general distrust of Rajoelina's administration, sparked a series of protests in 2025 culminating in his flight and impeachment with the military taking control of the country.
+On 17 October 2025, Colonel Michael Randrianirina was sworn in as Madagascar's new president to succeed Rajoelina.